davsec-teaching/ecs160-f25/homework/Homework-1.md

 ---

 ### Suggested Libraries for Java
-- Gson for Json parsing
+- Gson for Json parsing (as long as you don't use the annotations-based approach)
 - Apache HttpComponents for sending and receiving HTTP requests and responses
 - JGit for cloning Git repos from Java